syncfusion-content/predictive-analytics-docs/predictive-analytics/Charts-for-Three-or-More-Variables.md

 {%endhighlight%}

 #### It is convenient when these data can work directly with R’s barplot() function, like this: barplot(breaks ~ wool*tension, data = warpbreaks).
-Unfortunately, that gives an error message saying “'height' must be a vector or a matrix,” that is, the variable containing the height for the bars—that should be the mean number of breaks in this example—must have a different format.
-You can get the data into the correct format by using a combination of the list() function that identifies the type of wool and the level of tension as factors (i.e., categorical predictor variables), and tapply() that applies a function—FUN = mean, in this case—to a ragged array, or an array that may contain empty cells.
+Unfortunately, that gives an error message saying “'height' must be a vector or a matrix,” that is, the variable containing the height for the bars that should be the mean number of breaks in this example must have a different format.
+You can get the data into the correct format by using a combination of the list() function that identifies the type of wool and the level of tension as factors (i.e., categorical predictor variables), and tapply() that applies a function FUN = mean, in this case to a ragged array, or an array that may contain empty cells.
 You can then save the restructured data into a new object called wbdata for “warpbreaks data”.

 {%highlight r%}